 Dirt and dust particles are negatively charged whereas the MicroFibres are positively charged, and this is one of the reasons why MicroFibre cloths are great cleaning tools.

 The MicroFibres grab and hold onto particles by trapping them in the millions of tiny hooks and loops that make up the woven material.

-For optical cleaning we have small squares of microfibre cloth available for single use as well as larger ultra soft cloths, which are fine enough to clean finger marks without liquids.
+For optical cleaning we have small microfibre squares available for single use, as well as a larger ultra soft cloth, fine enough to clean finger marks without liquids.